16parmindersingh/16parmindersingh/README.md

 # Hi there, I'm Parminder Singh! 👋

-With over 9 years of experience in financial operations and administrative management, I am transitioning into the field of **management information systems (MIS)**.
-I have independently mastered **Advanced Excel**, **SQL (MySQL/SQL Server)**, and **Power BI** through hands-on projects that transform raw data into actionable MIS reports—focusing on sales trends, financial dashboards, and scalable data pipelines to drive business decisions and organizational growth.

-I aim to leverage my **analytical mindset** and **problem-solving** skills to deliver strategic insights through management reporting.
-I am passionate about automating processes and solving complex challenges with data-driven solutions. 🚀
+MIS Analyst with 9+ years of experience in financial operations, reporting, and administrative management.
+Strong background in Excel-based reporting, data reconciliation, and process automation, supporting accurate and timely decision-making.

+Over the past few years, I have expanded my skill set into Advanced Excel, Power BI, and SQL, building hands-on projects focused on sales analysis, financial dashboards, and structured reporting systems.
+My work emphasizes transforming raw operational data into clear, actionable insights for management.

+I have experience creating automated Excel reports, interactive dashboards, and basic data pipelines that reduce manual effort and improve reporting accuracy.
+Known for attention to detail, data validation, and improving reporting workflows.

+Currently seeking opportunities as an MIS Analyst / MIS Reporting Analyst, where I can contribute to reporting automation, performance tracking, and data-driven operational insights. 🚀

 ---